racket/rhombus/shrubbery/0000-shrubbery.md

 ## More examples

 Here are more example shrubberies.
+These shrubberies are not necessarily consistent with each other in the sense of sketching a single language that uses shrubbery notation; they show different potential ways of using the notation.

 ```
 define pi: 3.14